jj2773/kickstarter-analysis/README.md

 ![alt text](https://github.com/jj2773/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 The smaller the goal the more likely the campaign will succeed.
 Campaigns keeping their goals under 5,000 had a success rate of around 75%.
 While campaigns with goals between 5,000 and 15,000 had a 55% success rate.
-Higher goals that 15,000 resulted in 50% failure rates or higher.
+Goals chosen higher than 15,000 resulted in 50% failure rates or higher.

 ![alt text](https://github.com/jj2773/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)